1. Programme name

 To gain admission to the PhD in Law and Development, a student must have obtained an LLM degree or a Masters degree with a field of specialisation in either Anthropology, Commerce, Social Sciences or Development Studies from this University or another South African university or must have the status of such Masters degree granted on request by the senate.
 The Director: Postgraduate Programmes may also insist that the student submit adequate proof of his/her research capabilities before permission to register is granted.

 Applicants must have achieved a minimum average of 65% for the LLM degree (or relevant Masters degree with a field of specialisation in either Anthropology, Commerce, Social Sciences or Development Studies from this University or from another South African university or must have the status of such Masters degree granted on request by the senate) as well as for the dissertation (research report) to be admitted to the PhD in Law and Development programme.
-The Director: Postgraduate Programmes may on good grounds shown relax this requirement.
+T

 1. Allocation of supervisors or promoters

-Students applying for a doctoral programme must consult with possible promoters simultaneously with the application process, before registration.
-The Faculty Board may, in exceptional circumstances, approve the appointment of a co- or assistant promoter, on the grounds of relevant technical expertise.
+The Faculty Board may, in exceptional circumstances, approve the appointment of a co- or assistant promoter, based on relevant expertise.

 1. Faculty-specific requirement for a Doctor of Philosophy in Laws with Law and Development